 A commendably straight-to-the point, four page website.
 The front page quickly establishes the circumstances in which you can apply to the panel, then takes you directly to the page which explains how to do that, complete with application form, guidance and a note on expenses.
 Done.

 Dealing with a variety of different types of cases, the Lands Tribunal website explains the range of its jurisdiction, gives details of how to apply to the Tribunal and provides access to previous decisions, grouped by type and searchable, too.

 The similarities between the Scottish Land Court and the Lands Tribunal for Scotland extend to their websites, which look very similar with very similar content in each for their respective areas.

 Mental Health Tribunal for Scotland

-The website deals with the Scottish version of the Pensions Appeal Tribunal, which is separate from the English and Welsh tribunal.
+The website deals with the Scottish version of the Pensions Appeal Tribunal, which is separate from the tribunal for England, Wales and Northern Ireland.
 The site includes guidance on bringing a case, downloadable PDFs of the relevant legislation and an unusually comprehensive medical appendix, which contains details of a dizzying selection of ailments.